biocatiit/website/content/scihi/2016_structure_sec2.rst

-7th Annual CCP4 USA Crystallography School for their help during x-ray data collection and processing, the staff at the Advanced Protein Characterization Facility (SbcCAT, APS) for access to mosquito crystallization robots, and the staff of BioCAT beamline for help during small-angle xray scattering data collection.
+7th Annual CCP4 USA Crystallography School for their help during x-ray data collection and processing, the staff at the Advanced Protein Characterization Facility (SbcCAT, APS) for access to mosquito crystallization robots, and the staff of BioCAT beamline for help during small-angle x-ray scattering data collection.
 The initial part of the study was supported by the University of Illinois at Chicago startup fund and a grant from the American Cancer Society, Illinois division (225752 to m.S.).
 The subsequent studies were supported by grants from the National Institute of General Medical Sciences